-Submit the Free Application for Federal Student Aid (FAFSA) by the priority deadline of February 15.
+Submit the Free Application for Federal Student Aid (FAFSA) by the priority deadline of November 1 for Early Action and February 15 for Regular Decision for the fall semester and October 15 for the spring semester.
 Completed FAFSA applications received after this date may not be eligible for institutional need-based aid.
-The FAFSA is required to receive University grants, Cal Grant, Federal Loans, Federal Grants, and Federal Work Study.
+The FAFSA is required to receive University grants, Cal Grant, Federal Direct Loans, Federal Grants, and Federal Work Study.
 Use estimated tax figures to complete your FAFSA if your federal tax returns are not available.

-FAFSA on the Web is a web site that allows you to complete and submit your FAFSA information on-line.
-Apply for a PIN or personal identification number right away so you can sign your FAFSA electronically and for faster processing.
-Dependent students should have one of their parents get a PIN also.
-You may contact the Federal Processor at 1-800-433-3243, if you need additional information.
+FAFSA on the Web allows you to complete and submit your FAFSA information on-line.
+Apply for a FSA ID right away so you can sign and submit your FAFSA electronically.
+Dependent students must have one of their parents get a FSA ID to be able to complete and sign the FAFSA.
+You may contact the Federal Processor at (800) 433-3243, if you need additional information.

 The FAFSA school code for Pepperdine University is 001264.

 Please refer to your App Tracker for a list of forms/documents that you are required to submit to the Office of Financial Assistance.
 Please do not submit documentation that has not been requested.